earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

     ./authors-template.cue:6:14
 ```

 As you can see I'm missing an avatar picture path for Alex.
-I'll add that.
+I'll add that:
 ```
 Alex:
     name    : "Alex Couture-Beil"